Podcast: Play in new window | Download

-Note: Here’s the worksheet we use.
-Download for free here.
+Note: Here's the worksheet we use.
+Download our brand story worksheet for free..

 Everyone wants to feel good about the story they tell about themselves — one that will give you a script and make you feel great about what you do and one that you'll be proud to share (instead of nervous).
 Whether it's an elevator pitch, a job description, text for a proposal, a slideshow, a conversation or the footer of your website here's how to build a brand story that will make sense for you and your brand.

 What’s a Brand Story?

 Great brand stories do actual work.
 They give your hearer focus.
 If you can do that, you can take them down a path.
 And if your path makes sense, you might even use that valuable attention you got (read: earned) from them to offer your solution.